TACC/SpRay/README.md

 #### 2.1 Generating a scene file using ply files

-Given ply files each associated with a domain, we can generate a scene file using the `ply_header_reader` tool and the `plyfiles_to_scene.py` script. `ply_header_reader` quickly parses only the header portion of a ply file to extract geometry information. `plyfiles_to_scene.py` takes all the ply files within a directory set by the user, and for each ply file, it uses the `ply_header_reader` tool to generate a domain section of the scene file.
+Given ply files each associated with a domain, you can generate a scene file using the `ply_header_reader` tool and the `plyfiles_to_scene.py` script. `ply_header_reader` quickly parses only the header portion of a ply file to extract geometry information. `plyfiles_to_scene.py` takes all the ply files within a directory set by the user, and for each ply file, it uses the `ply_header_reader` tool to generate a domain section of the scene file.

-The following is how we can generate `wavelet.spray` for the two ply files, `wavelet0.ply` and `wavelet1.ply`, located in `$SPRAY_HOME_PATH/examples/wavelet`.
+The following is how you can generate `wavelet.spray` for the two ply files, `wavelet0.ply` and `wavelet1.ply`, located in `$SPRAY_HOME_PATH/examples/wavelet`.

 First, set environmental variables, if you have not done so.
 ```bash